Reviews. Who writes them, who reads them, and why are they important to your business?

-Motivated by the idea of helping product and service providers and the concern for other consumers, more customers are taking to sites like Yelp!, Facebook, and Google to share their customer experiences.
+Motivated by the idea of helping both companies and the future coustomers, more people are taking to sites like Yelp!, Facebook, and Google to share their experiences with businesses.
 Not only are more people participating in these online review sites, but studies show that 88% of consumers are using these reviews as a determinant when deciding whether or not to purchase a product or service.
 Potential consumers are trusting the voice of their online peers and using their reviews to determine the quality of a local business.

 It's not just customers who believe that responding to customer reviews is important.
 Local search engines use your business’ reviews as a factor when determining your search page rankings.
 Google encourages businesses to respond to reviews in order to improve their local SEO.
 The Google My Business support page states, “Responding to reviews shows that you value your customers and the feedback that they leave about your business.”

-According to MOZ's Local Search Ranking Factors Survey, online reviews are thought to make up over 8% of how Google and other search engines decide to rank search results.
+According to the latest local search rankings factor survey, online reviews are thought to make up over 13% of how Google and other search engines decide to rank local search results.
 Google only wants to recommend the most credible businesses to their users.
 What better credibility indicator than a business that goes above and beyond by publicly responding to complaints, as well as, thanking their praisers.

 Whether you receive a positive or negative review, it is important to respond to that review thus showing your customers and search engines your commitment to their satisfaction.
 You’ve spent a great deal of time and effort attracting customers, it is important to retain them.
 By not responding to reviews, you run the risk of increasing your customer churn by 15%.
 Online reviews should no longer be seen as a static and one way flow of information.
 It is important to interact and engage with your customers and create an open channel for communication.